HCK-CI/AutoHCK/docs/Test-config-behavior.md

 - `@workspace@` - Path to current workspace
 - `@safe_test_name@` - Safe name of current test
 - `@client_name@` - Client name
+- `@run_number@` - The current run number of a test that is executed multiple times

 Guest run command can use the following replacements:

 - `@workspace@` - Path to current workspace
 - `@safe_test_name@` - Safe name of current test
 - `@client_name@` - Client name
+- `@run_number@` - The current run number of a test that is executed multiple times
 - `@<driver_short_name>.driver_dir@` - Path to uploaded driver binary